-Cross-references. - For disqualification of magistrate, see 35-3-7 NMSA 1978.
+Cross references. - For disqualification of magistrate, see 35-3-7 NMSA 1978.

-For form on certification of disqualification or recusal, see Rule 4-102 NMRA.
+For form on certification of excusal or recusal, see Rule 4-102 NMRA.

-For form on statement of disqualification, see Rule 4-103 NMRA.
+For form on notice of excusal, see Rule 4-103 NMRA.

 The 1989 amendment, effective for cases filed in the magistrate courts on and after September 1, 1989, rewrote this rule to the extent that a detailed analysis would be impracticable.